 When you define a data table indicator, you must map it to the data table you want to reference.
 You can define filters for this mapping--for example, you only want to count rows in which the project status column is "Incomplete" or the respondent's age is under 18.

-To return to my ongoing example of 1.a: # of clients who attended DevResults administrator training, instead of setting this up as a direct entry indicator, I could set up a data table to capture information about all training attendees--the dates of their training, name, location, whether they attempted a certification exam, whether they passed it.
+Let's return to the indicators from the formula example above: DV-1.2b_d: # of new users administered the certification exam and DV-1.2b_n: # of new users certified.
+Instead of setting these up as direct entry indicators, I could set up a data table to capture information about all training attendees--the dates of their training, name, location, whether they attempted a certification exam, whether they passed it.
 Then I can define multiple indicators off of that data table.
 So here's what that might look like:

-Note that I have one row per training attendee, I'm referencing a disaggregation (Gender), and I have a series of yes/no answers to capture a ton of hte information I need.
-Now, to get my counts on 1.a: # of clients who attended DevResults administrator training and 1.b: # of clients who passed DevResults Administrator certification exam, I can set up data table indicators to do the counts for me.
+Note that I have one row per training attendee, I'm referencing a disaggregation (Gender), and I have a series of yes/no answers to capture a ton of the information I need.
+Now, to get my counts on DV-1.2b_d: # of new users administered the certification exam and DV-1.2b_n: # of new users certified, I can set up data table indicators to do the counts for me.
 I'm going to do a Count Unique on the combination of trainee first name and last name on the offchance that I train the same person multiple times.
-Here's what my definition for 1.a will look like:
+And since I sometimes train people who don't take the Certification Exam, I'll add a filter so it only counts people who took the exam.
+Here's what my definition for DV-1.2b_d will look like:

-For 1.b, I'll add that I want it to only count the rows where Passed Admin Certification Exam = Yes (e.g. it only counts the people who did, in fact, pass):
+For DV-1.2b_n, I'll add that I want it to only count the rows where Certification Exam Passed? = Yes (e.g. it only counts the people who did, in fact, pass):

 Strengths & Uses: